 LESSON LEARNED: DO NOT USE PRE-MADE CONCRETE PATCH ON WALLS!

-Normally, I would’ve mixed up some mortar to the consistency of thick peanut butter and filled cracks that way.
+Normally, I would’ve mixed mortar to the consistency of thick peanut butter and filled cracks that way.
 If you have small cracks, you can use a grout bag like this one.
 It’s sort of like a piping bag you use for frosting cupcakes.

 You can also use a fast setting hydraulic cement like this one to fill cracks in walls.
 As an added bonus, it acts like a waterproofer for leaks.

-Painting Exterior Mortar
+Painting Exterior Concrete & Mortar

 Behr Dry Plus is a waterproofing paint that helps with any moisture issues.
 It can resist up to 12 PSI of water pressure.
 This paint is perfect for a basement that is underground or any area prone to dampness.
 Paint isn’t a substitute to repair leakage problems, but this paint is a quality waterproofer.
 The one drawback?
 This product comes in a limited color selection.

 One the other hand, Behr Masonry, Stucco and Brick paint is excellent for exterior applications where waterproofing under pressure isn’t needed.
 It has excellent hide, coverage, adhesion and water repellency.
-This is the product we chose for our exterior application and we are thrilled with our results.
+This is the product we chose for our exterior application, and we are thrilled with our results.

 Most brands of exterior concrete paint suggest they last about 3-5 years.
 They may last longer depending on the wear and tear it’s exposed to.
 It also helps prevent water from seeping into the exposed concrete and causing damage.